Burial Authority:

 Providing there is space, all owners have the legal right to be buried in the grave.
 When there are a number of owners and one dies, the rights are then shared by the remaining owners.
 This continues until there is only one owner, at which point the Right will be transferred via their estate.

-It is possible to reserve burial plots in the cemetery.
+It is possible to reserve Burial plots and Ashes plots in the cemetery.
+Contact the Clerk for availability and allocation on info@hambleton-pc.gov.uk.

 Transferring the Exclusive Right of Burial